What Does Water Resistant Mean exactly for a Sports Watch?

 The Federal Trade Commission

 According to guidelines issued by the Federal Trade Commission, since the 1960's, watch marketers are not allowed to label their diving watches with the term waterproof.
-This aided watch brands to achieve truthfulness and accuracy of product labeling and advertising.
+This aided watch brands to achieve truthfulness and accuracy of product labelling and advertising.
 Even watches designed for deep-sea diving cannot claim to be waterproof.
 The seals that keep water out avoiding ingress of water are not completely impervious and their effectiveness can be reduced over time with age, deterioration, and exposure to chemicals.
 This concept is recognized globally when dealing with precision timepieces.

 Whatever happens to your sports watch do not under any circumstances open the watch by yourself.
 The water resistance of your watch should be serviced and tested at least once a year by Wryst Timepieces after sales services only.
 We hope you have learnt more about what does water resistant mean, and please feel free to comment this post with your experience below.